lhorie/mithril-blog/articles/curry-flavored-promises.md

 Whereas the signature of `createdBy` is `function(user, items)`, in the curried `createdByJohnDoe` function, the signature is simply `function(items)` because `user` is already present via an internal closure.
 Since `items` is the first argument of `createdByJohnDoe`, we can then pass this function to the promise's `.then()` method, which takes a function with signature `function(value)`, whose argument `value` is bound to the value being piped through the promise chain.

-So in the same way that calling `.then(console.log)` is equivalent to the code below:
+So in the same way that calling `.then(log)` is equivalent to the code below:

 ```
 .then(function(value) {
-	console.log(value)
+	log(value)
+	return value
 })
 ```